20th October – 1st November 2021

 - All breakfasts, lunches and dinners with tea and coffee

 - Yoga and meditation practices, often outdoors each day as our itinerary permits – flexibility of mind as well as body is very helpful as we travel!

-- Meditation practices and Dharma talks with Emma Slade’s teachers (subject to their availability at the time of the tour)
+- Meditation practices and Dharma talks with Emma Slade and/or her teachers (subject to their availability at the time of the tour)

 - Twelve nights accommodation in 3 star hotels or guest houses

 - All entry fees for the above sights and additional activities as listed on the itinerary

 - Flights to and from Bhutan – we will coordinate these and can offer suggestions

 - Gratuities (for your Bhutanese guide and driver)

 - Items of a personal nature (phone calls, laundry, souvenirs, spa services, etc)